glvn5150/quant_gmm/README.md

 - Linear SDF asset pricing models $\mathbb{E}[m_t R_{i,t} - 1] = 0$,
 - Forex models $dQ/Q = (r^f - r + \gamma) dt + \sigma dW_t$

-The rep has its limitations, by which it:
+The rep also has its limitations, by which it:
 - Moment conditions are hand-specified and model-dependent.
 - Weighting matrices rely on simple identity or HAC estimators.
 - Inference assumes standard asymptotic GMM conditions.